botlabs-gg/yagpdb-docs-v2/content/learn/beginner/inputs-1.md

 {{ $args := parseArgs 2 "" (carg "int" "coolness level") (carg "member" "target member") }}
 ```

-Note that we are using the `member` type here --- in general, it is recommended to use the `member` type for
+Note that we are using the `member` type here---in general, it is recommended to use the `member` type for
 user-related arguments, as it validates that the target user is also a member of the server.
 There are very limited
 use-cases for `user` and `userid`, which will be left as an exercise to the reader.